Skip to Content

 What Noise Does a Squirrel Make at Night?

-Flying squirrels are nocturnal, being more active at night.
-However, they tend to be more silent and make less noise.
+Flying squirrels are nocturnal, and are often seen at night.
+However, they tend to be much quieter than other squirrels.

 Do Squirrels Make Noise When Mating?